Questions?Call our office to speak with a Trip Consultant 1-888-639-1114

 Overnight: Hotel in Alta Badia

-Day Two – Ski the Sellaronda – Alta Badia to Val Gardena and Val di Fassa
+Day Three – Ski the Sellaronda – Alta Badia to Val Gardena and Val di Fassa

 After breakfast meet your local English speaking UIAGM/IFMGA Professional Ski Guide for a trip briefing, equipment check, and rent any equipment (if needed).
 Your first ski day begins on the slopes of Alta Badia and Val Gardena.

-Day Three – Passo Fedaia and Marmolada Glacier
+Day Four – Passo Fedaia and Marmolada Glacier

 After breakfast, ski towards the town of Arabba to reach the ski area of the Marmolada.
 This imposing mountain dividing the region of the Bellunese from the region of Trentino, reaches a height of 3,342 meters (10,965′) – the highest in the Dolomites.
 It is also one of the most scenic of the Dolomites, and home to her largest remaining glacier.
 The ski runs are well groomed and run down the glacier towards the valley.
 The highest point of the ski area is also the starting point of one of the most beautiful ski runs of the Alps: La Bellunese.
 The Marmolada ski area offers wonderful intermediate and high difficulty ski slopes on the glacier, surrounded by breathtaking landscapes that will make your ski day on the Queen of the Dolomites an unforgettable experience.

-Day Four – Ski Civetta and Passo Staulanza
+Day Five – Ski Civetta and Passo Staulanza

 Ski to Malga Ciapela at the bottom of the glacier and take a public bus to Alleghe .
 Spend the day skiing at the Civetta ski resort.
 Surrounded by plenty of majestic peaks and unobstructed views, the valleys of Alleghe, Selva di Cadore, Zoldo, and Palafavera on Monte Civetta are rich in history and tradition.
 This area became famous during the 19th century, during the final century of the Venetian Doges, when the first winter guests discovered the imposing beauty and timeless charm of Monte Civetta, and in particular Monte Pelmo – known as “God’s Throne.”At the end of the day the owner of your next rifugio will pick you up and bring you to the mountain inn by van (about 15 minute transfer).

-Day Five – Ski Lagazuoi & the Cinque Torri Area
+Day Six – Ski Lagazuoi & the Cinque Torri Area

 You’ll start the day with a short transfer to the slopes of the Civetta area.
 Ski down to the locality Pescul and catch the ski bus to reach Passo Giau.
 Enjoy the rest of the day in the Cinque Torri and Lagazuoi ski area.
 In winter, the ski slopes of the Lagazuoi – 5 Torri – Giau area are always perfect, thanks to the favorable exposure, and to the use of artificial snow when necessary.
 The slopes are easy to moderate, and all are immensely satisfying.
 Facing the Lagazuoi Massif, the Gallina Ridge is a paradise for children, with slopes that are also suitable for beginners.
 At the end of your skiing day, take the Lagazuoi cable car from the Falzarego Pass, which arrives at an altitude of 2,800 meters (9,186′) in only three minutes!
 From the top, enjoy the breathtaking panorama from the terrace of the Rifugio Lagazuoi, famous throughout the world for its spectacular views of the Dolomite peaks, and your home for tonight.